-Now that the Easter has already happened this year, it is important to note that bunnies are not the only ones that like to hop!
+Now that Easter has passed, it is important to note that bunnies are not the only ones that like to hop!
 There is also the grasshopper!
-These insects have an ancient history as the modern day grasshopper is believed to have evolved over the last 200 million years.
+These insects have an ancient history, as the modern day grasshopper is believed to have evolved over the last 200 million years.
 Its history dates back to the Triassic period when reptiles first walked on the earth.
 Here are some more interesting facts about the grasshopper.

 Ears to Hear

 Unlike almost every other living thing, grasshoppers have ears on their abdomen.
 The first abdominal segment, located underneath their wings, contains an eardrum to allow the grasshopper to hear.
-However, grasshoppers do not have the best hearing in the world.
+However, grasshoppers do not have the best hearing.
 They are able to differentiate intensities and rhythms, but not pitch.

 Locust versus Grasshopper